-Hello, my name is Heidi, and here is the story of how I became a cat lady.
+Hello, my name is Heidi, and here is the background story of my cats and A little bit more about me.

-In the spring of 2003, Ted and I decided to adopt a kitten.
+In the spring of 2003, Ted (my husband) and I decided to adopt a kitten.

 Our friend’s barn cat had kittens.
 We planned to get 1 kitten, but once at the barn, we decided that if we got two (Lina and Kilala) so they could play with each other and we would each have one to hold on our lap.

 I did not grow up with any cats.
 My first long term experience with a cat was house sitting when I was in college for one month for a professor who had one cat.